The Road to Peace in Afghanistan Passes Through China

 Beijing is also making inroads with the Taliban to prevent an all-out war from spilling into Pakistan and Central Asia.
 Often, powers promise aid in exchange for a cessation of hostilities, but China has historically had a different approach, and that’s set to grow.
 “China prioritizes commercial investments and has never used aid as a carrot to dangle in front of parties to stop the violence,” says Raghav Sharma, director of Afghanistan studies at the Jindal School of International Affairs.
 China already has contracts to copper mines 25 miles from Kabul and oil in the north.

 Sharma expects China to also strengthen the financing for Afghan anti-narcotics units and Afghan border patrols to ensure any violence stays contained within the country’s borders.
 China says it is worried that Afghanistan could serve as a haven for the East Turkestan Islamic Movement (ETIM) — which it accused of terrorism in Xinjiang — if the country collapses, a threat that Sharma believes is overstated.
 “I think China just uses the ETIM card to justify the persecution of its own Uighur Muslim population,” he says.

-With talks now off, some Afghans are relieved that U.S. troops won’t pull out so soon.
-But whenever they do, Afghans fear the violence will worsen unless China assumes a larger role in appeasing rival parties.
+When the talks were called off, some Afghans were relieved that U.S. troops wouldn’t be pulling out so soon.
+Now, with the deal signed in Doha, Afghans fear the violence will worsen when America withdraws unless China assumes a larger role in appeasing rival parties.
 “Any power vacuum in Afghanistan will affect neighboring countries because there is no way the bloodshed can be contained,” stresses Omaid Sharifi, a peace activist in Kabul.
 “That’s why Afghans hope China steps up because we know they have interests in the region.”